th0rn0/lanops-manager/README.md

 From the original Eventula Management Platform comes the next iteration of the Lan Management Platform.
 Built For LanOps.

 I originally built the eventula manager as a fully whitelabelled solution.
 The original build had a central hub to deploy these fully bespoke and white labelled Event Management Solutions as well as a searchable google map.
 Unfornately through time I've not been able to keep up with its maintainence.
 However some wonderful people have decided to fork it and have a go at her themselves!

-If you are wanting a fully white labelled event management system
+### If you are wanting a fully white labelled event management system go look at the [Lan2Play Fork](https://github.com/Lan2Play/eventula-manager)

 Built with Vodka and Hatred ontop of Laravel.
 Full Docker stack included.